 School attendance is important

 Being at school is the best place for our kids.
 It’s where they learn and grow alongside their friends, and where they benefit the most.
-Watch this video to see why going to school regularly is important.

 All students should be at school unless: